ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_2/Intro_Phylogenetics.md

 ```
 ## Visualizing the phylogeny and clade support

-Once, we quit RevBayes, we can visualize the output, the phylogeny and clade statistical support (the nodal posterior probabilities), using the software *FigTree*, which you have used in previous practices.
-Open the file `bufo.trees` using FigTree and check clade support clicking on *node values* on left window.
+Once we quit RevBayes, we can visualize the output: the phylogeny and the clade statistical support (the *nodal posterior probabilities*), using the software *FigTree*, which you have used in previous classes.
+Open the file `bufo.trees` using FigTree and check clade support by clicking on *node labels: posterior* on the left pane.

 ## Evaluating stationarity and mixing of the parameters

-We can also evaluate how well our MCMC analysis approximated the posterior distribution of all the parameters in the model by using the software *Tracer*, which you know from previous practices.
+We can also evaluate how well our MCMC analysis approximated the posterior distribution of each parameter in the model by using the software *Tracer*, which you know from previous classes.
 Open *Tracer* and read the output file `bufo.log`.
 Check the shape of the posterior distributions, the ESS values (should be > 200), and search for potential correlations between parameters.

 # Exercises